 If you’ve never heard of a magic eraser, they’re sold in the cleaning aisle of most stores.
-They’re a thick white sponge that’s made out of a special material.
-They’re relatively inexpensive and work great on those tough to remove smudges that don’t seem to want to budge with traditional and basic cleaning methods.
+They’re a thick white sponge that’s made out of special material.
+They’re relatively inexpensive and work great on those tough-to-remove smudges that don’t seem to want to budge with traditional and basic cleaning methods.
 All you have to do is get the sponge wet and wipe down your windshield.
 It doesn’t even take any extra effort as far as scrubbing goes.

 Use a Microfiber Towel

 Some of the basic cleaning methods will still leave smudges and smears when utilized on interior windshields.
 If this occurs, try using a microfiber towel and spraying the towel with the cleaner instead of directly onto the window.
 A microfiber towel will hold water better without allowing it to drip all over the place, unlike conventional rags which will soak up a ton of water then make a sopping wet mess everywhere.

 Even if you’re cleaning the interior windshield, smudges may appear and the sunlight can be a culprit of this.
 Often times the direct sunlight will cause the cleaner and water to dry too quickly which leaves smudges and smears.
 If you clean your windshield away from direct sunlight, this shouldn’t be an issue.